Animal ethics

 Animal Ethics Induction - Mandatory

-The Ethics, Integrity and Biosafety (EIB) team and the Animal Ethics Committee (AEC) host quarterly Animal Ethics Induction training via Zoom for all staff and students.
+The Ethics, Integrity and Biosafety (EIB) team and the Animal Ethics Committee (AEC) host quarterly Animal Ethics Induction and Refresher training sessions via Zoom for all staff and students.

-As per the Australian Code for the Care and Use of Animals for Scientific Purposes, (the Animal Code), all individuals involved in the care and use of animals must understand their responsibilities and the requirements of the Code (sections 2.1.8, 2.4.4 and 2.5.4.15).
+As per the Australian Code for the Care and Use of Animals for Scientific Purposes, 8th Edition 2013 (updated 2021), (the Code), all individuals involved in the care and use of animals must understand their responsibilities and the requirements of the Code (sections 2.1.8, 2.4.4 and 2.5.4.15).
 This includes the requirement to attend institutional AEC induction training.

 How do I register?

-If you do not have access to TRACR, please submit a request via PRIME Support.
+If you do not have access to TRACR, you can submit a request via PRIME Support.

 Upcoming training sessions: